Visste du att vi stöttar över 100 församlingar och pastorat i deras kommunikationsarbete. Nyfiken på hur?

 The white bead represents the victory of good over evil, hope defeating worry and fear.
 It carries peace and light.
 Night is over.
 The morning has come.
 Here flows light and life.

 Bishop Emeritus Martin Lönnebo has created a contemporary rosary or prayer garland with a bead for each moment.
 You may carry it wherever you go.
 Touch the beads now and then, stay in touch with your prayers and dreams.
 Or reserve a time every day for silence and sharing with God.
-Find out more about the meaning of the beads and how to use them in the book Pearls of Life.

 The garland is crafted by Tara Projects in India according to the guidelines for Fairtrade.